benwr/zebra/README.md

 ## Design

-Zebra is designed with the following principles in mind, in order from most important to least important:
+ZebraSign is designed with the following principles in mind, in order from most important to least important:

-1. Zebra should be a trustworthy implementation of the theory of ring signatures.
+1. ZebraSign should be a trustworthy implementation of the theory of ring signatures.
 If you observe a signed message, and the app successfully verifies the signature, you should be able to feel confident in the signature.
-2. Zebra should be simple to use and hard to misuse.
+2. ZebraSign should be simple to use and hard to misuse.
 It should be almost trivial to create a signature, or import a key.
 It should be almost impossible to leak your private key, or compromise your anonymity within a ring.
-3. Zebra should be implemented as simply as possible, with the minimum set of dependencies.
+3. ZebraSign should be implemented as simply as possible, with the minimum set of dependencies.
 The more crucial a piece of code is for providing the trustworthiness guarantee, the fewer dependencies it should have.

-Zebra is a [dioxus](https://dioxuslabs.com) app.
+ZebraSign is a [dioxus](https://dioxuslabs.com) app.
 This means that the user interface code can be understood by anyone with knowledge of web programming and Rust, but the app relies on the operating system's web view rather than a packaged browser.
 This improves resource usage somewhat compared to an electon